 If your daily hair routine involves lots of sprays, serums, pomades, or other styling products, your gentle shampoo might not be able to remove all the product buildup, which in turn leaves your hair feeling heavy and greasy.
 Or maybe you rely on the power of dry shampoo on the days between washes (we don't blame you), and you need a good deep cleanse to remove all the gritty texture from your roots.
 Whatever the case, a clarifying shampoo might be necessary to remove all the gunk and get your hair back to its normal condition.
 Langley suggests incorporating a clarifying formula (we like Sachajuan's Scalp Shampoo, $28) into your regular routine once a week.

 If you have an extra oily scalp, try using a clarifying shampoo.
-Its heavy surfactants make it much stronger than traditional cleansers so it will give you a deep, thorough cleanse.
+Its heavy surfactants promise to make it much stronger than traditional cleansers so it will give you a deep, thorough cleanse.

 Treat Your Scalp